Look Who Was Part of The International Jazz Day 2018 All-Star Global Concert

 John Beasley (Musical Director)

-Pianist, composer and music director John Beasley is a musical chameleon with an amazing track record.
+John Beasley is a versatile pianist, composer, and music director with an extraordinary career spanning jazz, film, and television.
 He has performed and recorded with a wide range of legendary artists including Miles Davis, Freddie Hubbard, Dianne Reeves, Steely Dan, Queen Latifah, and Chaka Khan.
-Beasley has released 20 albums, garnering two GRAMMY awards and 13 nominations.
-As a first-call session musician and composer, Beasley can be heard in films and tv shows including Skyfall, Spectre, Finding Nemo, Finding Dory, and Star Trek: The Next Generation.
-Since International Jazz Day’s inauguration, Beasley has served as music director for the global gala concerts in cities around the world and at the White House concert hosted by President Obama, which earned him an Emmy nomination for Best Musical Direction for “Jazz at the White House.”
+Beasley has released 20 albums, garnering two GRAMMY Awards and 14 nominations.
+As a first-call session musician and composer, Beasley can be heard in films and TV shows including Skyfall, Spectre, Finding Nemo, Finding Dory, and Star Trek: The Next Generation.
+Since 2013, Beasley has served as music director for the global gala concerts in cities around the world and at the White House concert hosted by President Obama, which earned him an Emmy nomination for Best Musical Direction for “Jazz at the White House.”
+His latest release, Returning to Forever, reimagines Chick Corea’s music with the Frankfurt Radio Big Band.

 Till Brönner